 As a result, data silos become disjointed and inconsistent.
 Our global economy is getting more and more competitive by the minute.
 Hence, it is becoming increasingly important for every employee of a company to offer direct value.
 This means that being a finance executive is no longer enough; you must also be a strategic partner to other business executives.

 As a CFO, you have the opportunity to accomplish so much more.
-This is where BI tools, systems, and dashboards come in.
+This is where business intelligence tools, systems, and dashboards come in.
 Finance leaders need to use BI technology to collect data from internal and external sources, create analytics, and establish key performance indicators (KPIs) that matter.

 What is business intelligence?